 In the Middle Ages, silver was mined in the Wildschönau area: Two mining galleries from the 18th century tell about those times.

-In the medieval tunnel system there is also a fairytale tunnel made of large crystal and fool's gold stones for children, a tool exhibition and the special show "Edelsteine aus Tirols Bergen" (Gemstones from Tyrol's mountains).
-A place to discover!
+In the medieval tunnel system of the Lehenlahn Silver Mine (Silberbergwerk Lehenlahn) there is also a fairytale tunnel made of large crystal and fool's gold stones for children, a tool exhibition, and the special show "Edelsteine aus Tirols Bergen" (Gemstones from Tyrol's mountains).

 € 4.00 children and young people (6-15 years)